 Odds and ends

 My minivan was bitten by mouse/rodent/squirrel again, the good thing is it only happened once.
-See my post in 2014 here.
+See my post in 2014 here and here.

 Started carrying pagers once a while (welcome to the production support world).
 When I first encountered real production problem I was really nervous.
 And when my rotation is done, I felt so much relieved 🙂 ;

 Did not work on my own iOS apps, did receive a tvOS dev kit but have not done much.
 Had a small scare when upgrade to iOS 9, eventually was able to resolve by doing it on Macbook;

 Last but not least, I want to think Kirby Turner, who writes his year end review year after year, sharing his stories on solo-prenurship, and inspires me to write mine 🙂